OkayDave/ruck/README.md

 A flexible, type-safe struct generator for Ruby that automatically infers and creates Ruby Struct-like classes from arbitrary data sources with runtime type validation.

+## Why Ruckt?

+Ruckt combines the flexibility of Ruby's OpenStruct with the explicit structure and performance benefits of native Struct, giving you auto-generated, type-safe data objects directly from your hashes and JSON payloads.
+Unlike OpenStruct, Ruckt enforces attribute types for safety, and unlike traditional Struct, it dynamically adapts to nested data structures without manual boilerplate.

 ## Features

 - Dynamic Struct Generation: Classes auto-created from hashes/data samples